-Select Metrics from the navigation menu to open the Metrics browser, which gives you an easy way to browse all metrics available in your monitoring environment and make a metric-specific tile for your dashboard.
+From the Dynatrace menu, go to Metrics to open the Metrics browser, which is a cool tool for browsing all metrics available in your monitoring environment and making a quick metric-specific chart you can pin to a dashboard.

 Filter and sort the table